 - Positively reinforce participation in a stimulating activity

-- Give student time to collect himself
+- Give the student time to collect himself or herself

 - “Front-load” the student–practice the games and activities for PE and recess